maximilian-muecke/DataScienceStudyCase/README.md

 **Example**:

 > An example of a single supplier and a single derivative (the type of model car the supplier is supplying) is shown below for their audit period between February and June 2022.
 Throughout the stages of their supplier audit process from T1 to T3, the supplier received some qualifications.
-This supplier was added to the next stage two months after the start of the previous one, but this timeline does not necessarily apply for other suppliers.
+This supplier was added to T2 after one month of the start of T1, and was added to T3 after another two months, but this timeline does not necessarily apply for other suppliers.
 This one supplier received a green qualification in their latest audit stage, therefore the result is green.
 Your task is to predict the result which is the latest qualification of certain supplier and certain derivative in their latest audit stage.

 |Supplier Name |Derivative Name|Recent Month|T1 Color|T2 Color|T3 Color|Result|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|